Soliga people

 Soliga, also spelled Solega, Sholaga and Shōlaga, is an ethnic group of India.
 Its members inhabit the mountain ranges mostly in the Chamarajanagar district of southern Karnataka and Erode district of Tamil Nadu.
+They are also found in Ramanagara district in smaller numbers.
 Many are concentrated in the Biligiriranga Hills and associated ranges, mainly in the talukas Yelandur, Kollegal and Chamarajanagar of Karnataka.
 The Soliga speak Sholaga, which belongs to the Dravidian family.
-Under Indian law, they are recognized as a scheduled tribe, they have a population of around 40,000.
+Under Indian law, they are recognised as a scheduled tribe, they have a population of around 40,000.

 Origin

-The Soliga tribe trace their origin to Karayya, son of Lord Maleya Mahadeshwara, swamy of Maleya Mahadeshwara Hills, Karnataka.
-Legend says that on seeing Karayya's affinity towards wild animals, Lord Maleya Mahadeshwara swamy asked Karayya to reside in forests, whereas the other son Biliyayya resided in plains and became the forefather of Lingayats.
+The Soliga tribe trace their origin to Karayya, son of the deity Maleya Mahadeshwara, swamy of Maleya Mahadeshwara Hills, Karnataka.
+Legend says that on seeing Karayya's affinity towards wild animals, Maleya Mahadeshwara swamy asked Karayya to reside in forests, whereas the other son Biliyayya resided in plains and became the forefather of Lingayats.

 Language

 The Soliga speak the Sholaga language (Soliganudi) as a mother tongue.
 A member of the Dravidian family, it is most closely related to Kannada with several Tamil influences.